plantsystematicslab/tools4genomes/README.md

 # Tools4genomes
-Scripts that maybe useful for genomes manipulation that are/were used in plant systematics Laboratory
+Scripts useful for genomes manipulation that are/were used in Plant Systematics Laboratory (UNESP/FCAV, Brazil)

 splitbyscaffold.py